SeanAristotle/hexo-theme-meadow/docs/en/Third-PartySetting/CommentServices.md

 Edit `comment` part of `_config.yml` file in the `Theme` folder.

 Set different values of `use` to select the comment service.
+You can set several comment services at the same time.

 ```YAML
 comment: